All the best January sales to snap up this New Year

 Struggling to get your hands on the cult hair styling product, the Dyson airwrap?
 Ghd’s rise hot brush could just be the next best thing.
 After putting both styling tools head-to-head in our review, our tester noted how the ghd rise helped their hair stay “wavy and bouncy late into the evening – something we thought only existed in our wildest beauty dreams.”
 They went on to add: “If all you’re looking for is reliable volume and glamorous waves, the ghd rise is just as worthy an investment.”
 And right now, it’s on sale with 20 per cent off.

-Soothe tired muscles and promote healing with Theragun’s elite massager, now reduced by £100 thanks to Selfridges.
-One of our favourite models, it earned a spot in our round-up of the best massage guns where our reviewer said: “If you want to be guided through your recovery, Theragun’s elite model is the ideal top-end device.”
+Soothe tired muscles and promote healing with Theragun’s elite massager, which, as one of our favourite models, earned a spot in our round-up of the best massage guns, where our reviewer said: “If you want to be guided through your recovery, Theragun’s elite model is the ideal top-end device.”
 They also praised the closed grip that helps you handle it with ease and reach difficult spots on your back.
 “It has five speeds, a long-lasting battery, excellent attachments and a quiet motor all of which add up to make it a luxury pick,” they added.

 We’ve said it before, we’ll say it again, Simba is a brand to know when it comes to comfortable mattresses.
 When we reviewed the hybrid pro model, our tester said that this particular one is thick and deluxe.
 They also noted that it’s “the kind of mattress you’d sleep on in a boutique hotel where you wake up thinking: ‘I have to get one of these’“.
 It features shock absorption, so you won’t annoy your partner if you roll around a lot in your sleep and it’s “exceptional at keeping sweat at bay”.
 With such rave reviews and 36 per cent off, it’s a no brainer.